 There is value in separating non-functional requirements such as these from functional requirements.

 The functional requirements document takes the amount of detail to the next level.

 Generally, functional requirements are expressed in the form “system must allow for doing this specific thing.”

 • Why the requirement is needed (what the current problem is)

 We’ve developed a CRM functional requirements example document to get you jump-started.

 5. System Design

 It’s possible to combine several of the above levels.
-For smaller organizations, functional requirements and system design can be part of the same document.
+Functional requirements and system design can be part of the same document for smaller organizations.